DrAnaximandre/DrAnaximandre.github.io/content/PCA.md

 ![Data with correlation](/images/figure_PCA_1.png)

-The correlation (on this sample) is 0.82, the marginal distributions are roughly normals (no shit Sherlock) and we have a kind of a line (like a trend) between the dots.
+The correlation (on this sample) is 0.82, the marginal distributions are roughly normals (how surprising) and we have a kind of a line (like a trend) between the dots.
 The director coefficient of that line ... should be $1.5$.
 Advanced data science.

 Now I'm going to perform a magic trick : the PCA.
 Let's use [scikit's](http://scikit-learn.org/stable/) implementation.
 It's basically 1 line of code and no, you don't need to know what a PCA is so far, just observe.